evillan0315/text-to-speech/README.md

-# Google Gemini TTS Generator Frontend
+# Google Gemini TTS & AI Code Planner Frontend

 ## Project Overview

-This is a modern React/Vite frontend application designed to interact with a Node.js/NestJS backend for Google Gemini Text-to-Speech (TTS) generation.
+This is a modern React/Vite frontend application designed to interact with a Node.js/NestJS backend for Google Gemini Text-to-Speech (TTS) generation and **AI-driven code planning and modification**.
 It empowers users to input text, configure multiple speakers with specific voice profiles, generate high-quality speech audio, and play it directly within the browser.
+Additionally, it provides an innovative AI Code Planner that allows users to articulate desired code changes in natural language, receive a structured plan, and apply those changes directly to their local project.

 The application emphasizes a clean, intuitive user experience with robust authentication and error handling.

 For a deep dive into the application's architecture and design principles, please refer to the [Overview and Architecture document](docs/OVERVIEW_ARCHITECTURE.md).

 ## Features

--   **Authentication:** Seamless integration with JWT-based authentication, supporting Google OAuth2 and GitHub OAuth2 via the backend server.
+*   **Authentication:** Seamless integration with JWT-based authentication, supporting Google OAuth2 and GitHub OAuth2 via the backend server.
--   **Dynamic Text Input:** Flexible text area for inputting content to be synthesized.
+*   **Dynamic Text Input:** Flexible text area for inputting content to be synthesized.
--   **Multi-Speaker Configuration:** Users can dynamically add, remove, and configure speaker profiles, assigning a unique speaker name (for AI prompting) and a specific voice name (e.g., 'Kore', 'Puck').
+*   **Multi-Speaker Configuration:** Users can dynamically add, remove, and configure speaker profiles, assigning a unique speaker name (for AI prompting) and a specific voice name (e.g., 'Kore', 'Puck').
--   **Language Selection:** Ability to specify the language code for speech output (defaults to 'en-US').
+*   **Language Selection:** Ability to specify the language code for speech output (defaults to 'en-US').
--   **Integrated Audio Playback:** Generated `.wav` audio files are played directly in the browser for immediate feedback.
+*   **Integrated Audio Playback:** Generated `.wav` audio files are played directly in the browser for immediate feedback.
+*   **AI Code Planning & Generation:** Define project context, specify scan paths, provide detailed instructions (system prompt), and define the expected JSON output format to generate structured code modification plans (add, modify, delete, repair, analyze files).
+*   **Plan Application:** Directly apply generated AI plans to your local project directory, automating code changes.
--   **User Feedback:** Provides clear visual cues for loading states, along with comprehensive error handling and messaging.
+*   **User Feedback:** Provides clear visual cues for loading states, along with comprehensive error handling and messaging.
--   **Theming:** Light/Dark mode toggle for personalized viewing.
+*   **Theming:** Light/Dark mode toggle for personalized viewing.

 ## Technologies Used

--   **Frontend**: React, Vite, TypeScript, Material UI v6, Tailwind CSS v4, Nanostores, Axios, React Router DOM.
+-   **Frontend**: React, Vite, TypeScript, Material UI v6, Tailwind CSS v4, Nanostores, Axios, React Router DOM, path-browserify.
 -   **Backend (Interacts with)**: Node.js, NestJS, Google Gemini API.

 ## Getting Started